androidSec/SecurityInterviews/docs/questions.rst

 * How does SAML work?

 * Your login process requires a password.
 Talk about the UI decisions around this.
 What tradeoffs do you make between password complexity requirements and usability?
 How do you design the user feedback for repeatedly entered wrong passwords?

+*What is SSL and why is it not enough when it comes to encryption?

+SSL is identity verification, not hard data encryption.
+It is designed to be able to prove that the person you are talking to on the other end is who they say they are.
+SSL and its big brother TLS are both used almost everyone online, but the problem is because of this it is a huge target and is mainly attacked via its implementation (The Heartbleed bug for example) and its known methodology.
+As a result, SSL can be stripped in certain circumstances, so additional protections for data-in-transit and data-at-rest are very good ideas.